osrf/gazebo_tutorials/guided_a/tutorial1.md

 You might be asking, is this it, is that all the code needed to bring Gazebo to life?
 Well, not exactly.
-Gazebo, as most software, takes advantage of other existing libraries which perform specific tasks.
+Gazebo, as most software, takes advantage of other existing libraries to perform specific tasks.
+These are called _dependencies_.

 For example, Gazebo uses [Ogre](http://www.ogre3d.org/) for rendering, [Qt](https://www.qt.io/) for the graphical user interface and supports a few